• Skip to primary navigation

 • In a large bowl mix the cookie mix, softened butter, egg, orange zest and flour until a dough forms.

-• Using a small dough scoop or a teaspoon to scoop the dough form balls that are about 1 ½ inches round.
+• Using a small dough scoop to scoop the dough to form balls that are about 1 ½ inches round.
+Place the cookie dough balls on the parchment paper lined baking sheet leaving 2 inches between each cookie until the tray is full.

-• Place the cookie dough balls on the parchment paper lined baking sheet about 2 inches apart until the tray is full.
-Using the round ¼ teaspoon measuring spoon press an indention in the center of each cookie.
+• Using the round bottom of a ¼ teaspoon measuring spoon press an indention into the center of each cookie.
 Once all of the cookies on the tray have an indention scoop ¼ teaspoon of the raspberry jam and fill the indention of each cookie.

 • Bake for 10 to 12 minutes or until the edges are lightly golden.